 Vasto Cathedral, Co-cathedral in Vasto, Italy

-The building was originally dedicated to Saint Augustine and received cathedral status from Pope Pius IX in 1853.
-It was later designated as a co-cathedral in 1986.
+The building was originally dedicated to Saint Augustine and was elevated to cathedral status by Pope Pius IX in 1853.
+It later became a co-cathedral in 1986, when it began sharing that role with another diocese.

 The community of curious travelers